jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/browser_cookies.md

 |----------------|----------|
 | `list[BROWSERS]` | `[chrome]` |

 List of browsers to use for extraction.
-List items must be the browser(s) name, with one of more of the values from the table below, separated by commas
+Each item must be a supported browser's name, separated by commas

-### Supported browsers
+### Supported Browsers

 | Browser   | Windows            | Linux              | MacOS              |
 |-----------|--------------------|--------------------|--------------------|